snotskie/ttrpg/md/index.md

 ### Receiving Situational Aid
 <!-- _class: rules -->

-While you and your allies may spend Blessings to attempt to Help one another, in certain situations your effects, items, environment, careful planning, or so on can provide you additional Help of a different sort&mdash;for free!
+While you and your allies may spend Blessings to attempt to Help one another, in certain situations your effects, items, environment, careful planning, or so on  can provide you situational aid of a different sort&mdash;for free!

 - **Receive Aid:** Situational aid effects describe a possible failed Check or lost Contest and say to "receive $+X$ in aid" in response.
 When you do, you gain a $+X$ bonus to the roll, possibly turning the failure into a success or loss into a win.